libp2p/docs/content/guides/getting-started/go.md

 in go-libp2p.

-The [Protocol Labs Launchpad curriculum](https://curriculum.pl-launchpad.io/) also includes a tutorial on spinning up a libp2p node using a go-libp2p bolierplate.
+The [Protocol Labs Launchpad curriculum](https://curriculum.pl-launchpad.io/) also includes a tutorial on spinning up a libp2p node using a go-libp2p boilerplate.
 Check it out [here](https://curriculum.pl-launchpad.io/tutorials/libp2p/creating-simple-node/).

 This is the first in a series of tutorials on working with libp2p’s Go implementation,